 But for me, the trailer was just building anticipation.
 This film was going to bring us the wonder world of Atlantis.
 It was budding with the exciting possiblities of aqualife powers.
 It was shining with the wonderous waterscapes and people.
 It was breathtaking literally and beyond.
 But the trailer is never the film it builds you up to want to see…

 Aquaman has been by far the mascotte of the DC universe.
 His appearance was lame, his adventures unrelatable but worse yet, uninspiring.
 His presence always felt inorganic, and as awkwardly stiched on as Croc in Suicide Squad.
 The supposed hero’s kryptonite was his boring, unexciting, vanilla baby looks.
 He could not win with those looks in a world that is looking for a superhero whose stature imposes fear, dominance and just splooshes.
 I personally think that it was a mistake to not take that look as an opportunity for a different type of hero.
 We are, after all in a universe where there are enough muscles and punches: think of the alien-infused, otherwordly knocks of Superman; ponder the best of earthlings’ martial arts in Batman; and admire the divine punishments of Diana.
-It is a great shame that what makes superheroes super is their ability to knock people out with their fear-induced beating sense into them.
+It is a great shame that what makes superheroes super is their ability to knock people out through their beating sleep if not sense into them.
 Water would have been an interesting way of dealing with life.
 But I accepted that the muscles will be another power knocking feature.
 I moved on because Arthur / Aquaman is half-human and grew up among us which might justify his reflexes.
 Also, in the end, it was not the most annoying feature.